It’s no secret that many Singaporeans are stressed and overworked.

-The worst part of it is that you find out that you receive the same (or lower) salary as your peers who are less competent.
+The worst part of it is that you find out that you receive the same (or lower) salary as your less competent peers.

-This is why wage transparency is important and why many younger workers are starting to be more open about their salaries.
+This is why wage transparency is important and why many younger workers are becoming more open about their salaries.

 7. The “I Am Going to Resign Soon!”
 Culture

 “From my previous workplace, I witnessed an employee constantly talking about her want to resign from the company.
 She constantly complains about her workload, her boss, the company and her salary.